sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

-Create the AWS Lambda function
+Step 3 : Create the AWS Lambda function
 ------------------------------

 Create the AWS Lambda function to take the SQL Event and begin the workflow in Fire Insights.
 This workflow would process the newly arrived files.